AnnaIvanchikova/AWS_IOT_JAVA/README.md

         </dependency>
     ```
 - Register an IoT device on the AWS IoT dashboard and generate and attach the necessary certificates and policies to it.
-- Download the client certificate, client private and the root CA certificate
+- Download the client certificate, client private and the root CA certificate and place them in the root folder

 ## Use the AWS IoT device SDK